Anto2441/slopify/README.md

 ## Development

+First, ask a teammate to help you setup your local environment file.

-First, run the development server:
+Then, run the development server:

 ### Run the app locally